specs-feup/clava-code-transforms/README.md

 ### Struct decomposition

-Decomposes a struct variable/ref into separate variables/refs representing their fields, updating function calls and all expressions accordingly:
+Decomposes a struct variable/ref into separate variables/refs representing their fields, updating function calls and all expressions accordingly.
+If you use arrays of structs, you must ensure they are 1D (i.e., run the Array Flattening transformation beforehand if you need to):

 ```C
 typedef struct {